 This configuration is a Bring your Own License (BYOL) Instance.
 You will need to purchase your instance directly from Microsoft Azure, Google Cloud Platform (GCP) or Amazon Web Services (AWS) to install CurrentWare on these cloud platforms.

-In the future CurrentWare will be upgraded to include a web-based administrative console that can be accessed by any device with Internet access and a connection to the CurrentWare Server.
+CurrentWare’s web-based administrative console can be accessed by any device with internet access and a connection to the CurrentWare Server.